 What is OMERO?

-Browse the images on your local machine or file-system, select your images and add them to the import queue.
-OMERO uploads them, reads and saves the image metadata and generates thumbnails for browsing.
-For 'Big' images, a pyramid of zoom levels is generated in preparation for viewing.
-OMERO uses Bio-Formats (part of the OME project) to support over 120 image file formats, including all the major biological microscopy, HCS, tissue scanner and graphics formats.
+Browse the images on your local machine or file-system, select and add them to the import queue.
+OMERO uploads the images in their original format, stores them securely with all their metadata, and generates thumbnails for browsing.
+Bio-Formats (part of the OME project) allows OMERO to support over 140 image file formats, including all the major biological microscopy, HCS, tissue scanner and graphics formats.
 For a complete list of formats see Supported Formats.
-Import can be performed from a dedicated 'OMERO.importer' client, as well as from within the 'OMERO.insight' client.
-OMERO also supports import from the command-line as well as a 'Drop-box' on the server where any files copied to a specified directory are automatically imported.
+Import can be performed from the 'OMERO.insight' desktop application, or via the command line.
+OMERO also supports a 'Drop-box' on the server where any files copied to a specified directory are automatically imported.

 You can access your data in OMERO from any platform.
 Our client applications run on any OS (Windows, Mac or Linux) and the OMERO.web client runs in your browser.
 OMERO lets you organise your data how you want using 'Projects' and 'Datasets' to manage your images.
 You can create tags and tag groups to annotate images with key-words of your choice.
 OMERO also supports rating, comments, and file attachments.
 Once annotated, you can browse, filter or search your images by their annotations and export a table of tag-counts for a Dataset of images.
 Users of OMERO can be organised into groups, each with different permissions levels, allowing you to collaborate with your colleagues.
 You can share and annotate the data you want with the people you want.